 Capital asset acquisitions are capitalized at cost and depreciated using the straight-line method.
 Acquisitions are funded using a variety of financing techniques, including federal grants, state grants, PFCs, debt issuance and cost recovery through airline rates and charges.
-Major commitments include \$22.6 million of grant funds for runway and taxiway rehab, industrial site development and other projects, \$6.7 million in discretionary capital funds primarily for terminal repairs and upgrades and master plan updates and \$5.3 million in restricted capital funds primarily for runway rehabilitation and security system upgrades.
+Major commitments include \$7.1 million of grant funds for industrial site development and other projects, \$14.1 million in gaming funds for the terminal modernization program and \$7.9 million in gas drilling funds for the terminal moderaization program and other programs.
 Further detailed information on the Authority's capital assets can be found in Note 5 to the financial statements.

-Debt Administration - As of December 31, 2017 and 2016, the Authority's long-term debt outstanding totaled \$89,697,700 and \$180,205,608, respectively.
-Principal payments of \$90,507,908 and \$57,208,690 were made in 2017 and 2016, respectively.
-During 2016, the Authority received credit rating upgrades from Fitch and Standard and Poor's.
-Moody's reaffirmed their rating during 2017.
+Debt Administration - As of December 31, 2018 and 2017, the Authority's long-term debt outstanding totaled \$71,511,923 and \$89,697,700, respectively.
+Principal payments of \$18,185,777 and \$90,507,908 were made in 2018 and 2017, respectively.
+During 2017, the Authority received credit rating upgrades from Fitch and Standard and Poor's.
+Moody's and Fitch reaffirmed their rating during 2018.
 The Authority currently has the highest ratings in its history - Fitch A, Moody's A3, S&P A and all outlooks are stable.
 Detailed information regarding the Authority's long-term debt can be found in Note 7 to the financial statements.